cuhksam/emnlp2019.github.io/_pages/participants.md

 - Information on accommodation near the conference venue will be provided;
 - We're continuously observing the local situation and will keep you up-to-date on this website.

+More information on the venue to be announced.

 <!--